cju-media/PDF-Finder-FCCLA/README.md

-Finds the SHA link for the PDF found in this(https://github.com/TheCathedralFCCLA/OW) repo
+Finds the direct SHA link for the PDF found in the [FCCLA OW Display](https://github.com/TheCathedralFCCLA/OW) repo to generate direct links that will live in FCCLA service live stream description and QR code.